Batey Adventure- we had serious Zipline Fun!

 Random Notes

-• Jorge said that the actual activities in a given tour may change due to weather conditions and other factors.
+- Note- the actual activities in a given tour may change due to weather conditions and other factors.
 For example, if rains too much the Tanama River may be too swollen or fast-moving to access safely.
-Rain showers can be a problem in the afternoon.
-Depending on how wet our "rainy season" has been, the river may be totally off-limits.
+Rain showers usually start by mid day/ afternoon, that is why the tours start early morning.
+Depending on how wet our "rainy season" has been, the river may be totally off-limits, so trips may be cancelled etc. Just be flexible for your own safety.

-• They do offer other tours, including full-day, zipline only, or hiking/cave only tours.
+- They do offer other tours, including hiking/cave only tours.

 Normally, when we review an activity that is not free to the public, we pay the admission price out of our own pockets.
 However, we just want you to know that the guys at Batey Zipline Adventure were kind enough to offer us this trip for free.
 While we don’t feel that this free ride influenced our review one way or the other, we felt that we should tell you, just as a matter of fact.